Pia Whitesell: Modelling

 In 1998, when she was fourteen, Whitesell won a modelling competition run by teen magazine Dolly and was given a contract with Chadwick Models.
 By the time she was sixteen, Whitesell had travelled around the world for catwalk shows.
 She finished secondary school by correspondence.
 Whitesell appeared on the second series of Search for a Supermodel in 2001.
+After Search for a Supermodel, Whitesell secured a contract with L'Oréal to appear in a 2003 campaign.
 Whitesell has featured in advertising campaigns for Myer, Mossimo, Midas, Australian Unity, Crown Casino and Jump.
 She has also been cast in various television commercials and endorsed brands such as Samsung and Cadbury.

-In 2009, Whitesell’s image was featured on a T-shirt by designer Nick Bowes for the fashion label KRMA.
+In 2009, Whitesell's image was featured on a T-shirt by designer Nick Bowes for the fashion label KRMA.
 Actors Adrian Grenier and John Stamos were later spotted wearing the T-shirt.
 Both Whitesell and Bowes was surprised by the attention it got, saying "When he asked if he could use the headshot, I thought nothing of it.
 The success of the T-shirt has caught both of us by surprise.
 I am really flattered and humbled by it."
 The following year, Whitesell was named the official ambassador for the 2010 Australian Grand Prix.

 In July, Whitesell replaced Deborah Hutton as the co-host of Qantas' in-flight entertainment programs.
 She became the face of Megan Gale's swimwear line for Summer 2012/2013.
 In 2014, Whitesell became the first Australian celebrity tourism ambassador for Chile.
 She also became a brand ambassador for the Mazda CX-5 in January 2015.
 Later that year, Whitesell starred in a video for Maybelline promoting their new mascara and eyeliner products.
 In 2017, Whitesell became the first Australian ambassador for the Gillette Venus brand.
 The following year, she was named as the official ambassador for Melbourne Fashion Week.
 She also modelled for Caltrate vitamins.